MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/Jlink/README.md

 • #RESET (PA1 / Pin 11)
 If SWO support is not required (e.g. when the target CPU is Cortex-M0/M0+ based, which does not provide SWO support), the SWO signal can be left open.

+If having problem with connecting add one or more 100R in serie with SWCKL (5V host and 3.3V Target, the reference design have 100R on all SWD pins).

 Starting J-Flash.
 Create one new project with the rigth MCU.